duke-libraries/archivesspace-duke-scripts/README.md

 **EAD_ASpace_export_post-processor.xsl** - Fixes various validation issues with AS EAD exports, most related to namespace conflicts (ns2: vs. xlink:)

 **EADrenamer.py** - Python script to batch rename EAD exports based on value of <eadid> element.

+**EADrenamer_published_only.py** - Python script to batch rename EAD exports based on value of <eadid> element.
+The script will only process EADs where eadheader/@findaidstatus="published".
+Files are renamed and moved to the specified source directory